Can tech giants work together against their common enemies?

 NEW YORK (AP) — Facebook, Twitter and Google routinely squabble for users, engineers and advertising money.

-But when it comes to security threats and elections meddling, it makes sense for these tech giants to work together.
+Yet it makes sense for these tech giants to work together on security threats, elections meddling and other common ills.

-Such cooperation was evident Tuesday when Facebook announced that it had removed about 650 suspicious pages, groups and accounts linked to Russia and Iran.
+Such cooperation was evident Tuesday when Facebook announced that it had removed 652 suspicious pages, groups and accounts linked to Russia and Iran.
 This was followed by similar news from Twitter.
 On Monday, meanwhile, Microsoft reported a new Russian effort to impersonate conservative U.S. websites, potentially as part of an espionage campaign.

-Cooperation makes it easier for tech companies to fight the bad guys.
+Cooperation makes it easier for tech companies to combat fraudulent use of their services.
 It also makes them look good in the eyes of their users and regulators by showing that they take the threats seriously enough to set aside competitive differences.

+They have little other choice if they want to avoid regulation and stay ahead of — or just keep up with — the malicious actors, who are getting smarter and smarter at evading the tech companies’ controls.

 Most Read Business Stories